Year over year, the overall value of Cypriot exports accelerated by 23.9% from $3.14 billion one year earlier for 2020.

 Cyprus generated the highest trade surpluses with the following countries.

-In addition, Cyprus went from incurring multi-million-dollar deficits with the British Virgin Islands, Norway and Sweden to post the trade surpluses listed above.
+In addition, Cyprus went from incurring deficits trading with Singapore, Bermuda and Belize to post the trade surpluses listed above.

 These positive cashflow streams clearly indicate Cyprus’ competitive advantages with the above countries, but also represent key opportunities for Cyprus to develop country-specific strategies to optimize its overall position in international trade.